potterhead17/gitbash/Gitbash.md

 git merge escaped
 ```
 # Merge-conflict
-first, we have to open text editor to make it interactive.
-Then, see the content and delete unnecessary info.
+first, we have to open text editor to make it interactive and do the changes using the vim editor.
+Then, check the content by cat command then add and commit.
 ```
 vim equation.txt
 cat equation.txt